shivanibarney/shivanibarney.github.io/index.md

 ### Netmente, Mohali

 "Netmente is an Internet technology solutions company that caters to all kind of IT services like Interactive Web Design, Web Development, E-Commerce solutions, Mobile Apps, SEO, SMM, Digital Marketing, Web Hosting, Website Maintenance and other online solutions.
-We are helping businesses worldwide, to upgrade, become more productive & increase their clientele.."I worked here as an SEO executive exp.
-1.3 year in SEO Discovery as SEO and Influencer Executive".
+We are helping businesses worldwide, to upgrade, become more productive & increase their clientele.."
+Here I'm working as an SEO executive.

 <hr />